Use of Credit Information

 Code of Conduct for Insurers’ Use of Credit Information (the “Code”)

-On December 14th, 2010 and following extensive consultation with insurers and insurance regulators, IBC’s Board of Directors approved the Code of Conduct for Insurers’ Use of Credit Information.
+On December 14th, 2010, following extensive consultation with insurers and insurance regulators, IBC’s Board of Directors approved the Code of Conduct for Insurers’ Use of Credit Information.
 For insurers that choose to use consumer credit information, the Code provides uniform standards that enhance consumer protection.
 For example, the Code:

 The Code is widely supported and endorsed by personal lines insurance companies.
 If you would like to know whether your insurer adheres to the Code, please contact your insurer directly or visit the company’s website for further information.